codeableorg/insights/README.md

 9. The list of dishes and the restaurant where you can find it at a lower price.
 10. The favorite dish for [age=number | gender=string | occupation=string | nationality=string]
 ---
-Pick a number from the list and an [option] if neccesary
+Pick a number from the list and an [option] if necessary
 >
 ```

 **User can see the list of restaurants**

-As a user I want to use the option #1 of the menu so that I can see the list of restaurants filter by type or city.
+As a user, I want to use option #1 of the menu so that I can see the list of
+restaurants filter by category or city.

 Usage: